SimoneFisico/Master_BIBDA/Group_Project_LEGO_Anime/README.md

 Explore the provided examples and datasets to begin creating interactive visualizations.
 The main goal is to discover trends and generate suggestions for new LEGO sets inspired by popular Japanese anime.
 You can find the output Dashboard on Marco's [Tableau Public](https://public.tableau.com/app/profile/marco.manduca/viz/LEGO-Anime), enjoy.
 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](../LICENSE) file for more details.
-## Contact
-For questions or suggestions, feel free to contact me at: marco.manduca95@gmail.com Thank you for your interest in the project!